tvheadend/tvheadend-documentation/docs/index.md

-If you get really stuck, there's the [forum](https://tvheadend.org/projects/tvheadend/boards) and IRC (*#hts* on *freenode*) - [Kiwi IRC](https://kiwiirc.com/) is a good web client if you don't already have an IRC client installed.
+If you get really stuck, there's the [forum](https://tvheadend.org/projects/tvheadend/boards) and IRC (*#hts* on *freenode*) - [Kiwi IRC](https://kiwiirc.com/) is a good web client if you don't already have an IRC client installed, please [Freenode](https://webchat.freenode.net/) has one of their own.